Table of Contents

 - Reviewed the information contained in their application and it is true and correct to the best of their knowledge and belief.

-Applicants who qualify and are enrolled in the SafetyNet Wireless Lifeline Program will receive a free cellular phone handset provided by SafetyNet Wireless, a voice-grade connection, together with a free allotment of airtime minutes each month for up to one year.
+Applicants who qualify and are enrolled in the SafetyNet Wireless Lifeline Program may receive a free cellular phone handset provided by SafetyNet Wireless, a voice-grade connection, together with a free allotment of airtime minutes each month for up to one year.
 Free handsets provided by SafetyNet Wireless may be refurbished and will be capable of texting as well as making voice calls.
-Where available, SafetyNet Wireless will rely on state Lifeline Administrators to determine whether or not an applicant meets the eligibility requirements to participate in the SafetyNet Wireless Lifeline Program.
+Where available, SafetyNet Wireless will rely on the Lifeline National Verifier or state Lifeline Administrators to determine whether or not an applicant meets the eligibility requirements to participate in the SafetyNet Wireless Lifeline Program.
 For states where an eligibility database is not available, SafetyNet Wireless will determine if the applicant meets eligibility requirements.

 Applicants who do not meet the eligibility requirements will be told the reason for their non-eligibility if applying in person or, via US Mail.
 Upon enrollment in the SafetyNet Wireless Program, you will be qualified to participate for up to one (1) year.
 To continue your enrollment in the SafetyNet Wireless Program after the initial year, you must verify annually that you are qualified for continued enrollment in the SafetyNet Wireless Lifeline Program as required by your state Public Service Commission, Public Utility Commission or other agency administering the Lifeline Program in your state.
 SafetyNet Wireless will also conduct verification drives for each state according to its rules.
 If SafetyNet Wireless determines during its verification drive, or at any other time, that a customer fails to continue to qualify for the SafetyNet Wireless Lifeline Program, such customer will immediately be deemed ineligible to participate in the SafetyNet Wireless Lifeline Program, will be de-enrolled from the SafetyNet Wireless Lifeline Program and will no longer receive the free monthly minutes.
 SafetyNet Wireless Customers who are no longer eligible (for any reason) for enrollment in the SafetyNet Wireless Lifeline Program must immediately notify SafetyNet Wireless that they no longer meet the eligibility requirements for enrollment.
 A SafetyNet Wireless customer’s enrollment may also be cancelled upon the request of a state and/or federal authority.